Lookyloo/docs/README.md

 ### Website source files
 - Source files for the documentation on the [website](https://www.lookyloo.eu) are located in the [`modules/ROOT`](https://github.com/Lookyloo/docs/tree/main/modules/ROOT) directory of this repository.
 If you want to contribute a fix or add new content to the documentation, you can navigate through this repository.

 - To start contributing, please read the [contributor guidelines](https://www.lookyloo.eu/docs/main/contributing.html).
-Also, please learn about our [code of conduct](https://www.lookyloo.eu/docs/main/code-conduct.html).
+Also, please read our [code of conduct](https://www.lookyloo.eu/docs/main/code-conduct.html).

 ***